Corrupted Image Modeling for Self-Supervised Visual Pre-Training: Introduction

-In this paper, we present a new visual pre-training framework, called \textbf{C}orrupted \textbf{I}mage \textbf{M}odeling (\CIM{}, Figure~\ref{subfig: cim}), which avoids directly manipulating mask tokens on pre-trained models and generalizes quite well to both ViT and CNN architectures.
-Rather than directly using artificial mask tokens to corrupt a portion of non-overlapping patch embeddings as in MIM, \CIM{} uses a small trainable BEiT~\cite{BEiT} as an auxiliary generator to corrupt the input image.
-Specifically, the BEiT generator learns to predict visual tokens at the masked positions, where we utilize the predicted distribution to sample tokens' replacements.
-The replaced visual tokens together with the golden tokens produced by a pre-trained frozen image tokenizer encoder (\eg, the DALL-E~\cite{DALL-E} dVAE encoder) are then mapped back to the image RGB domain by a pre-trained frozen tokenizer decoder (\eg, the DALL-E dVAE decoder).
-The resulting corrupted image serves as the input of the enhancer, which is the model to be pre-trained.
+In this paper, we present a new visual pre-training framework, called \textbf{C}orrupted \textbf{I}mage \textbf{M}odeling (\CIM{}, Figure~\ref{subfig: cim}), which avoids directly manipulating \texttt{[MASK]} tokens on pre-trained models and generalizes quite well to both ViT and CNN architectures.
+Rather than directly using artificial \texttt{[MASK]} tokens to corrupt a portion of non-overlapping patch embeddings as in MIM, \CIM{} uses a small trainable BEiT~\citep{BEiT} as an auxiliary generator to corrupt the input image.
+Specifically, the BEiT generator learns to predict visual tokens at the masked positions, where we utilize the predicted distribution to sample visual tokens' replacements.
+The replaced visual tokens together with {the golden tokens that directly produced by a pre-trained frozen image tokenizer encoder (\eg, the DALL-E~\citep{DALL-E} dVAE encoder) given the same input as the small trainable BEiT} are then mapped back to the image RGB domain by a pre-trained frozen tokenizer decoder (\eg, the DALL-E dVAE decoder).
+The resulting corrupted image serves as the input of the enhancer, which is the model to be pre-trained and transferred.